CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationBaseVirtualMachineAllOf.md

 `func (o *VirtualizationBaseVirtualMachineAllOf) UnsetMemoryCapacity()`

 UnsetMemoryCapacity ensures that no value is present for MemoryCapacity, not even an explicit nil
+### GetMemoryUtilization

+`func (o *VirtualizationBaseVirtualMachineAllOf) GetMemoryUtilization() float32`

+GetMemoryUtilization returns the MemoryUtilization field if non-nil, zero value otherwise.

+### GetMemoryUtilizationOk

+`func (o *VirtualizationBaseVirtualMachineAllOf) GetMemoryUtilizationOk() (*float32, bool)`

+GetMemoryUtilizationOk returns a tuple with the MemoryUtilization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMemoryUtilization

+`func (o *VirtualizationBaseVirtualMachineAllOf) SetMemoryUtilization(v float32)`

+SetMemoryUtilization sets MemoryUtilization field to given value.

+### HasMemoryUtilization

+`func (o *VirtualizationBaseVirtualMachineAllOf) HasMemoryUtilization() bool`

+HasMemoryUtilization returns a boolean if a field has been set.

 ### GetName

 `func (o *VirtualizationBaseVirtualMachineAllOf) GetName() string`